samuelbalogh/movies-app/README.md

 Fantastic movies app.

 Importer / backend / frontend in one repo.

-Large JSON files loaded into memory. `O(n)` performance.
-Enough said! :D
+Large JSON files loaded into memory.

+`O(n)` performance.

+What's not to love?